public-fta/pfta/MATHS.md

 Both are compelling.
 The first does not require invocation of impulse functions.
 The second allows us to think in terms of a random variable for failure time having the distribution `Q δ(t) + (1−Q) δ(t−∞)`.

+## Gates

+Gates are the entities that encode failures as logical combinations of other failures.
+Like primary events, gates are entities that, over the course of time, switch from unfailed to failed
+(and back to unfailed if relevant failures are repairable).

+- An AND gate (conjunction) is failed if all of its inputs are failed.
+- An OR gate (disjunction) is failed if any of its inputs are failed.

+## Boolean algebra

+It is useful to represent primary events by Boolean expressions, so that a value of `FALSE` corresponds the unfailed state and a value of `TRUE` corresponds to the failed state.

+The Boolean expression for a gate is obtained by applying the relevant operation (logical AND or logical OR) to the expressions for the gate's inputs.

+In this document we use electrical engineering notation, where `FALSE` is denoted by `0`, `TRUE` by `1`, logical AND by multiplication, and logical OR by addition.

+For each gate (especially the top gate), we reduce its Boolean expression to a sum of products in which each product term is minimal
+(i.e. every factor is necessary to cause the failure of the gate).

+These minimal product terms are precisely the sought-after minimal cut sets of fault tree analysis (called mode failures by Vesely).
+Having determined the minimal cut sets, it only remains to compute the failure characteristics (rate, intensity, and probability), firstly of each minimal cut set, and subsequently of their disjunction (sum).